fbpx

 Playa La Chiva– crystal clear water, great snorkeling, small waves (safe for small children), restrooms at the entrance

-Playa Caracas– located on the small island of Vieques, white sand, crystal blue water, restrooms, wave condition depending on weather,
+Playa Caracas– located on the small island of Vieques, white sand, crystal blue water, restrooms, wave conditions depending on weather.

 Flamenco beach in Culebra, Puerto Rico.

 Flamenco Beach– One of the top beaches in the world.
 Features lifeguards, restrooms, kiosks for food, small to no waves, and great snorkeling.
-Also features an old military tank which is fun for photos.
+It also features an old military tank, which is fun for photos.

 About Chelsea

 Chelsea is the founder/editor of Pack More Into Life, a travel blog that covers adventures as a family around the globe.
 She is a special education teacher and military spouse who has grown up all over the world and continues to share her passion and love for travel with her husband and son.
-She has visited family-friendly hotels and destinations around the world including Costa Rica, Finland, Quebec City, Germany, Croatia, Slovenia and aims to inspire fellow families to pursue their travel dreams around the globe
+She has visited family-friendly hotels and destinations around the world, including Costa Rica, Finland, Quebec City, Germany, Croatia, and Slovenia, and aims to inspire fellow families to pursue their travel dreams around the globe.

 Looking for more Puerto Rico travel tips?
 Check out our tips for visiting Puerto Rico for the first time, guide to Puerto Rico island hopping, kid-friendly Puerto Rico resorts, Hawaii vs Puerto Rico, and how to book an affordable Puerto Rico photographer!